 The Company is subject to an overarching system of governance which is consistently applied to the whole Division.
 The system of governance has been designed to promote the sound, effective and prudent management of the reinsurance and retrocession carriers (i.e. RGBM, RIBM, PLRL and PLRA) within the Division.
-In addition to the Division system of governance, each of PLRH, PLRL and PLRA have a separate system of governance.
+In addition to the Division system of governance, each of PLRH, PLRL and PLRA has a separate system of governance.

-Central to the Division system of governance is RGBM's Board (the "Board"), which comprises a mix of executive directors and non-executive directors ("NEDs") including independent non-executive directors ("INEDs").
+Central to the Division system of governance is RGBM's Board (the "Board") and RIBM's Board.
+The Board comprises a mix of executive directors and non-executive directors ("NEDs") including independent non-executive directors ("INEDs").
 The Board is responsible for the overall oversight of the Company including: